 Martin OMC Fingerstyle 1 2005 – A concept guitar for fingerstylists.
 It features solid mahogany sides/back, Spanish cedar neck, and a Fishman Eclipse Blend pickup.
 Pickguard and brass bridge pins were later add-ons.
 EC, HSC $1995.

 Martin HD-28 2002 – One of Martin’s top selling models with a LR Baggs pickup added.
 VGC, HSC $1795.

 Martin HD-28 2016 – Featuring solid rosewood sides/back and a solid spruce top, this model is a standard in the industry.
 This one will not disappoint.
 EC, HSC $1895.

 Rodrigo Moriera Classical 2006 – Mr. Moriera is based in Brazil and makes traditional nylon and steel string guitars.
 This classical has Brazilian rosewood sides/back and a European spruce top.
 VGC, HSC $1950.

 Santa Cruz Tony Rice Pro 2000 – An upgraded version of the Santa Cruz company’s most revered signature model.
 Aside from the usual large sound hole and wider neck width, the addition of Brazilian rosewood sides/back with European spruce top gives this guitar power beyond belief!
 EC, HSC $9500.

-Shanti D3 1986 – Shanti Guitars started in 1984 and are built by luthier Michael Hornick.
-This one is a dreadnaught with solid koa sides/back, solid spruce top, ebony fingerboard/bridge.
-EC, HSC $INQUIRE.
+Shanti D3 Acoustic 1986 – Shanti Guitars were made by luthier Michael Hornick.
+This dreadnaight features a Sitka spruce top, clear pickguard, and Hawaiian Koa sides/back.
+EC, HSC $3995.